 10. Concluding remarks

-In conclusion, we would like to make to remarks.
+In conclusion, we would like to make two remarks.
 First, on a general level we have explored the question of how to create strategic input for L2 learners.
-How to provide learners with input that reflects frequent patterns and therefore facilitate their learning?
+How to provide learners with input that reflects frequent patterns and therefore facilitates their learning?
 We have proposed a general methodology involving the combination of constructional and grammatical profiles.
 This methodology, we have argued, enables us to pinpoint patterns that are of particular relevance for L2 learners.

 Our second concluding remark concerns verbs of motion in Russian.
 Since these verbs represent a major obstacle for L2 learners of Russian, providing L2 learners with strategic input is particularly important.
-We have shown that creating constructional profiles for the syntactic environments of each verb and combining these profiles with grammatical profiles that show which grammatical forms each construction has the potential to transform the way we teach Russian.
+We have shown that creating constructional profiles for the syntactic environments of each verb and combining these profiles with grammatical profiles that show which grammatical forms appear in each construction has the potential to transform the way we teach Russian.

 References